manu-r12/RustOS/README.md

 # 🔧 Rust OS – A Minimal Operating System in Rust

+## 👨‍💻 Team Members
+	•	Manu – Systems Developer
+	•	Ayush – Memory & Process Management
+	•	Manish – Bootloader & Architecture
+	•	Adnan – Debugging & Optimization

+📚 Resources We’re Using
+	•	Phil Opp’s Writing an OS in Rust
+	•	Rust OSDev GitHub
+	•	Rust official documentation

+💡 Inspiration

+This project is inspired by curiosity and a shared interest in how systems work under the hood.
+We aim to not only build but to understand every piece of it.

 Welcome to **Rust OS**, a hobby operating system built from scratch using the [Rust programming language](https://www.rust-lang.org/).
 This project is our deep dive into systems programming, memory management, and low-level architecture.

 ## 🚀 About the Project